Social Studies, B.A., B.S.

-The major in Social Studies is designed for students seeking teacher certification in secondary, middle school, or elementary education.
+The major in social studies is designed for students seeking teacher certification in secondary, middle, or elementary school.

 Students seeking teacher certification also complete the professional program offered by the College of Education.
-Students seeking elementary teaching certification also complete a minor in elementary teaching.
-The major meets State of Michigan content standards for teacher preparation in Social Studies.
+Those seeking elementary teaching certification also complete a minor in elementary teaching.
+The major meets State of Michigan content standards for teacher preparation in social studies.

 - Students study the world from a variety of perspectives, giving them strong interdisciplinary training and skills.

 - Our majors are trained to research problems and engage in problem solving through written and verbal communication.

 - The curriculum prepares students to teach a complex subject in a changing world.